7.4. String size¶

 To describe this function call, we would say that we are invoking

-the size function on the string named fruit
+the size function on the string named fruit.
+This vocabulary may

 seem strange, but we will see many more examples where we invoke a